Natsulus/Client-Nicknames/README.md

 ## FAQ

 - **How do I give someone a Client Nickname?** Right click on the user and select the `Change Client Nickname` option.
-A modal should pop-up where you can give them a nickname, either for that or globally.
+A modal should pop-up where you can give them a nickname, either for the current server or globally.
 - **How do I reset a Client Nickname I gave someone?** Just set their Client Nickname to blank.
 There's also a reset client nickname link which helps you blank the text box.

 ## Known Issues